Stuart Forster conducts an interview Rich McCor, the Instagram star known as Paperboyo.

 Influencer marketing was very much in its early days, so I certainly didn’t think I could leave my job or anything.
 I thought maybe I could do a book or a calendar or something.

 Where is home for you?

 I grew up in a village in Kent.
 I haven’t really done anything Kent, which is a shame.

-I’ve been in London since I was 21.
-I’m 32 now.
+London’s been my home since I was 21 and I’m 32 now.
 I consider London to be home.
 I like the balance I’ve got the moment, where I spend sort of two or three weeks here then a week or two away.
 But it’s not very good for sustaining relationships.
-But while I’m still relatively young it’s quite a good way of seeing the world.
+While I’m still relatively young it’s quite a good way of seeing the world.

 What have been your most memorable trips?

 I had one in Dubai where I was working with Star Wars to promote the film that came out two years ago.

 One of the concepts I had was to go up on the helipad of the Burj Al Arab, the famous seven-star hotel, and do a cut-out of the Millennium Falcon landing on the roof.
 Disney said ‘we love the idea but there’s no way you’ll get permission for that’.

 I said ‘let’s give it a go, at least’, so I emailed Jumeirah, who owns the Burj Al Arab.
 It turned out the person in charge of marketing followed me on Instagram and said, ‘we’d love to have you.’
 They hosted me and got me and my Disney client up on the roof.
 Standing there, looking out over Dubai with a paper cut-out; that was a pretty surreal moment.